thomas-saigre/LaTeX-utils/framecitation/README.md

 # Frame Citation package

+**NOTE : this package is not working well yet... maybe it will be improved in the future...**

 Add citations to the current frame, on the top right corner of the page.
 In the premable of the TeX file write :